dburian/transformer_document_embedding/log/basic_interfaces.md

 # Basic interfaces

-This document records the basic interfaces that are used in scripts.
-The idea is to abstract away the peculiarities of each model and task such that they can be combined almost arbitrarily.

-There are two basic interfaces:

-- `ExperimentalTask`, and
-- `ExperimentalModel`.

-Using these interfaces scripts can load up a dataset and a model, train the model on the dataset, evaluate it and save everything.

-Its clear that each task is going to have some type (e.g. classification, retrieval based, classification of pairs, ...).
-This needs to be mirrored on the side of the models (e.g. classification model cannot be used when generating embeddings and vice versa). *This is not explicitly mentioned in code*.

-## `ExperimentalTask`
+I tried to avoid strict rules and interfaces as I've found I need the flexibility, while avoiding having script for each single experiment.
+There are, however, some things that are common for all the code base.
+There are:

+- Embedding models -- models that produce an embedding for a text
+- Heads -- models that transform embeddings into task-specific output and compute loss
+- Pipeline -- sometimes configurable object that does stuff (training, finetuning, evaluation)
+- Document Dataset -- object wrapping a HuggingFace dataset that is used for training/finetuning/evaluation

+There are few scripts that operate with these objects:

+- `train` -- trains a model on a dataset, evaluates it, optionally saves it
+- `evaluate` -- loads saved embedding models, and with finetuned head evaluates it on multiple tasks
+- `hp_search` -- does a grid search or one search over parameters.
+With each option it does pretty much the same as `train`
-Wraps a dataset and defines the method how it is evaluated.
+- `generate_emebeddings` -- trains a model on a dataset and generates embeddings for it

-## `ExperimentalModel`
+## Interfaces in detail

-Wraps a model and its training/prediction setup.
+### Embedding models

+Since I don't want to be limited by what I can do with a model I've kept the interface minimal:

+- `generate_embeddings` -- generates embeddings for given dataset
+- `save_weights`/`load_weights` -- saving/loading the model

+Everything else must be done via a specialized pipeline.
+This is almost as if I had a script for each model, but much better since the relationship of model to pipeline can be n-to-n.
+Plus the pipeline defines the only thing that really changes and doesn't need to specify all the params and high-level logic.

+The models should be as dumb as possible to allow pipelines to operate directly on them.

+### Heads

+All the heads are just `torch.nn.Module`s that accept serializable arguments.

+### Pipeline

+Here I would rather not to state any strict rules or facts.
+But currently there are

+- training pipelines which are fully configurable,
+- head-finetuning pipelines which are chosen based on dataset and have configurable parameters and
+- evaluation pipelines which are also chosen based on the dataset, but do not have configurable parameters

+The reasons are obvious:

+- multiple trainings can be done with single model, maximal flexibility needed
+- finetuning heads is largely the same once we know the type of task and have the embeddings of the model
-- `save_weights`/`load_weights` -- saves/loads model's weights in a manner such
+- evaluation should be done in a same manner for given type of task

-  that the same model of different type will be able to reuse weights from shared architecture (e.g. a Longformer classifier should be able to reuse the weights of the Longformer, with weights of the classification head randomly initialized).
+### Document dataset

+Just a class that serves as a dataset creation class.
+Everywhere else "dataset" means `Dataset` from hugging face `datasets` library.

-### Notes
+### Configuration

-- all arguments that are required only for the training should go into `train_kwargs` in [configuration files][configuration_files]

-## General implementation advice

-- do not define default values for arguments -- configuration files are then incomplete and one has to search back to the default value that was default when the configuration file was created.
+Do not define default values for arguments -- configuration files are then incomplete and one has to search back to the default value that was default when the configuration file was created.
 Instead leave all but helper arguments as obligatory to force the configuration file to include all values necessary

-## Thought process
+## History & process

 The initial though behind an evaluation environment was to unify models and tasks so we can easily evaluate particular task with particular model.
 As the